-Bhaktapur is not only famous for its art and architecture but also master in extricating Newari culture and traditional dances of Bhaktapur.
+Bhaktapur is not only famous for its art and architecture but also for its master in extricating Newari culture and traditional dances of Bhaktapur.

 The old generation is passing these hundreds and more old cultures to its new generations, including different dance forms, music, festivals, and deportment.
-Some of the most popular dance is tapered below which is somehow still practised in different parts of Bhaktapur.
+Some of the most popular dances are tapered below which are somehow still practised in different parts of Bhaktapur.

 Navadurga dance is also known as the most prestigious mask dance of Bhaktapur.
 It has the longest mask ritual continual starting from October to June.
 The Banmala community is responsible for all the mask making and dancing procedures, where only a designated chitrakar family works on mask making.